Trusted Child Custody Attorneys in San Diego

 In California, there are two types of child custody: legal custody and physical custody.
 Legal custody refers to the right to make decisions about a child’s welfare, including decisions about education, healthcare, and religious upbringing.

 Physical custody refers to where a child will live and who will have caregiving responsibilities.
 Courts will generally order joint legal custody, meaning that both parents have a say in major decisions about the child’s welfare.
-However, the court may award sole legal custody to one parent if it finds that joint legal custody is not in the child’s best interests.
+However, the court in San Diego County may award sole legal child custody to one parent if it finds that joint legal custody is not in the child’s best interests.

 Contact our San Diego attorneys who specialize in child custody matters for a free consultation.